bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 Reviewing
 ---------

-Your submission will be reviewed by at least two of our colleagues.
-We will be able to discuss it together at later steps during the interview process.
+Your submission will be reviewed by at least two of our colleagues and discuss it together at later steps during the interview process.

 Getting help